moorepants/dissertation/physicalparameters.rst

 concerned with the period.
 The raw voltage signal was used to determine the period of oscillation which is needed for the moment of inertia calculations.

+.. todo:: This plot needs to be output at an appopriate size and font

 .. _figVoltage:

 .. figure:: figures/physicalparameters/BrowserFrameCompoundFirst1.png
    :align: center

+   figVoltage

    Example of the raw voltage data taken during a 30 second measurement of the oscillation of one of the components.